immortal90/my-app/README.md

-# Getting Started with Create React App
+# The first application is written in combination of Typescript + React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).